jafingerhut/test-spdx-checker/p4lang/README.md

 We plan to make them BSD-3-Clause if they are included from EBPF programs, and also from user-space programs that will interact with the in-kernel EBPF programs.

+# References

+[1] 2025-Feb-23 email from Jeff Shapiro, a license specialist at the
+    Linux Fopundation, but not an intellectual property lawyer.